Zié Diabaté: Club career

-Zié Diabaté was born on 2 March 1989 in M'Pody, Ivory Coast and started to play junior level football in 2004 at IFER, then in 2007 he moved to Kabby Sport Bongouanou.
-He was noticed by Dinamo București's coach Mircea Rednic while playing for his youth national team at the 2007 Toulon Tournament, deciding to bring him to the team in August 2007.
-At Dinamo he first played for the satellite team in Liga II, making his Liga I debut for the senior squad on 23 April 2008 when coach Cornel Țălnar sent him on the field at halftime to replace Nino Pekarić in a 4–4 draw against Universitatea Craiova.
-He helped the club fulfill "The wonder from Liberec" after winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
-During his five seasons spell with The Red Dogs, Diabaté had to compete with Romanian international Cristian Pulhac to play in the starting 11, eventually after playing well and being used constantly by coach Liviu Ciobotariu in the first half of the 2011–12 season, the club sold him for €500.000 to Ligue 1 side, Dijon where he was wanted by coach Patrice Carteron.
+Diabaté was born on 2 March 1989 in M'Pody, Ivory Coast and began playing junior-level football in 2004 at IFER.
+In 2007 he moved to Kabby Sport Bongouanou.
+While playing for his youth national team in the 2007 Toulon Tournament, he was noticed by Dinamo București's coach Mircea Rednic who decided to bring him to the club in August 2007.
+At Dinamo he first played for the satellite team in Liga II.
+His Liga I debut for the senior squad occurred on 23 April 2008 when coach Cornel Țălnar sent him at halftime to replace Nino Pekarić in a 4–4 draw against Universitatea Craiova.
+He helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
+During his five-season spell with The Red Dogs, Diabaté faced competition from Romanian international Cristian Pulhac for a place in the starting XI.
+Eventually, after playing well under coach Liviu Ciobotariu in the first half of the 2011–12 season, the club sold him for €500,000 to Ligue 1 side Dijon where coach Patrice Carteron wanted him.
+Despite Diabaté's departure, Dinamo went on to win the 2011–12 Cupa României without him.

-He made his debut for Dijon on 21 January 2012 in a 2–1 victory against Istres in the Coupe de France, making his Ligue 1 debut one week later in a 3–1 loss to Lyon, gaining 14 appearances in the league by the end of the season, being unable to help the team avoid relegation.
-In the first half of the 2012–13 season he appeared in only one game for Dijon in Ligue 2, so the club decided to loan him at Belgian club Standard Liège where he would play for the rest of the season, reuniting with Mircea Rednic.
-In the following season, Diabaté came back to Dijon, but as he continued to be used rarely in the first half of the season, he was sent again on loan in Belgium at Rednic's new team, Gent.
+Diabaté made his debut for Dijon on 21 January 2012 in a 2–1 victory against Istres in the Coupe de France.
+One week later he debuted in Ligue 1 in a 3–1 loss to Lyon.
+He made 14 league appearances until the end of the season, being unable to help the team avoid relegation.
+In the first half of the 2012–13 season, he appeared in only one game for Dijon in Ligue 2, and the club decided to loan him to Belgian club Standard Liège, reuniting there with coach Mircea Rednic.
+Diabaté returned to Dijon the following season, but his limited appearances before the mid-season break led to another loan spell in Belgium with Rednic's new team, Gent.